cwstra/rpdiscordrewrite/docs/source/commands/server_settings.rst

 Settings
 ============================================

-These commands allow authorized users to change the current server's settings.
+These commands allow authorized users to change the current server''is settings.
 All of the following commands can only be successfully used by admins or those with a role authorized to do so via the ``botmodroles`` command.

 .. _botmodroles:

 ``botmodroles``
 ------------------

-``botmodroles`` allows the user to change which roles are allowed to change the server's settings.
-Regardless of the roles which are have permission given or taken away, users with admin privilages will always be able to change the server's settings.
+``botmodroles`` allows the user to change which roles are allowed to change the server''is settings.
+Regardless of the roles which are have permission given or taken away, users with admin privilages will always be able to change the server''is settings.

 Syntax